willpuckett/smote/posts/kanata.md

   )
   ```

-  I anticipate reworking my internal board before I got my laptop, so I opted for the ISO keyboard model to have a better feeling left pinky key.
-I wasn't able to find an ISO defsrc example keyboard with the key named, however, after some searching, I was able to find [a thread](https://github.com/jtroo/kanata/discussions/1066) which refers to the 102nd key as `lsgt`, or just `102d`.
+  I anticipated reworking my internal board before I got my laptop, so I opted for the ISO keyboard model to have a better feeling left pinky key.
+I wasn't able to find an ISO defsrc example keyboard with the extra key named.
+However, after some searching, I located [a thread](https://github.com/jtroo/kanata/discussions/1066) which refers to the 102nd key as `lsgt`, or just `102d`.

 ## Combos